-Psychologists tell us that a person’s sense of self starts to form in childhood and crystallizes at adolescence.
+Psychologists tell us that a person’s sense of self starts to form in childhood and crystallizes in adolescence.
 Whatever sense of self they carry from that point on, goes on to become the major sense of self they will carry throughout life, except an event occurs that drastically combats those deep-rooted beliefs that form their sense of self.

-Overview of How Self Esteem Develops In Childhood
+Overview of How Self-Esteem Develops In Childhood

 As a child, you were born with no sense of self, no sense of right or wrong, and no sense of worthiness.
 You only do what your instinctual drive motivates you to do.
 But with the responses you get from your parents or your environment, you begin to have a sense of what is right and wrong, acceptable and unacceptable.

 Because the brain of an infant is underdeveloped, you begin to follow that pattern of black or white, right or wrong.
 You don’t reason to find out why it is right or wrong, the surrounding situations where it is right or wrong, and so on.

 For example, a six-month-old child who gets spanked for bedwetting cannot understand that what is wrong is peeing on the bed.
 The signal he gets is that he got spanked for peeing.
 Sigmund Freud in his psychoanalytic theory explains that not handling the instinctual drive of children before they are 14 years old well will make them “fixated” and lead to neurotic anxieties in the future.
 Low self-esteem can be said to be one of the neurotic anxieties.

 Now, because you see in just black or white, right or wrong, you take that same faulty sense of judgment into the formation of your sense of self.
 So, instead of saying a thing you did is either right or wrong, you begin to say you are either right or wrong.